-Just as we follow a structured timetable in school, our children and staff benefit from a consistent timetable when learning remotely.
+Just as we follow a structure timetable in school, our children and staff benefit from a consistent timetable when learning remotely.
 These are some of the additional activities that all classes can use.

 MONDAY FRIDAY

-Ensure weekly spellings are Send out certificates for;
+Ensure weekly Send out certificates for;

-given out TT Rockstars
+spellings are TT Rockstars

-Mathletics
+given out Mathletics

-Set TT Rockstar target for the 'Learner of the week'
+'Learner of the week'

-week Bug Club
+Set TT Rockstar

-Post 'Learners of the week' onto Facebook
+target for the Post 'Learners of the week' onto Facebook

+week

-Set Bug Club reading for the weekend & Mathletics homework
+Set Mathletics homework

-upload certificates to ClassDojo stories and message the parents of the

-winners

-Post on Facebook and class stories a celebration of learning that week -
+Post on Facebook and class stories a celebration of learning that week -PPt slide

-PPt slide of images.
+of images.